Zoo of flows in a 3d gauged supergravity with periodic potential: Introduction

 Here we construct and study solutions from AdS and dS to Minkowski and generalize them to the case of finite temperature.
 From the holographic point of view, the vacua interpolating between AdS and Minkowski with the Dirichlet boundary conditions can be associated with a deformation of a 2d dual CFT by a non-zero expectation value of an irrelevant operator, which spontaneously breaks the conformal symmetry.
-For the general type of scalar potential, such flows were discussed as exotic irrelevant holographic RG flows between minima of the potential in \cite{Kiritsis:2016kog}.
+For the general type of scalar potentials, such flows were discussed as exotic irrelevant holographic RG flows between minima of potentials in \cite{Kiritsis:2016kog}.

 For the de Sitter case we find two types of solutions flowing to Minkowski that differ by asymptotics near Minkowski.
 Both can be interpreted as solutions from dS to Minkowski as irrelevant deformations by VEV of a scalar operator associated with different signs of the VEV.
+In this case, the dual CFTs turn out to be non-unitary.
+An example of the $dS_{3}/CFT_{2}$ correspondence with a non-unitary CFT was discussed in \cite{Hikida:2022ltr}.

-A key aspect of our analysis is the use of a dynamical systems approach to study these RG flows \cite{Gukov:2016tnp, Kiritsis:2016kog, Arefeva:2019qen,Kiritsis:2025yke}, where flows appear as phase trajectories in the space of the scalar field and its beta-function.
-This work extends the analysis of \cite{Arkhipova:2024iem,Golubtsova:2024dad} by focusing on deformations caused by the VEVs of irrelevant operators.
+A key aspect of our analysis is the use of a dynamical systems approach to study these RG flows \cite{Gukov:2016tnp, Kiritsis:2016kog, Arefeva:2019qen,Kiritsis:2025yke}, where flows appear as trajectories in the phase space of the scalar field and the beta-function.
+In this work we focus on flows, which correspond to deformations caused by the VEVs of irrelevant operators.
 We further generalize these flows to finite temperature, finding that the corresponding thermal geometries are mostly singular and the only regular ones are the BTZ and Schwarzschild-de Sitter (SdS) black holes.
 Our findings on the singularity of generic thermal flows are consistent with an analysis from \cite{Gursoy:2018umf}.
-We also discuss a black string solution \cite{Deger:1999st}, showing it corresponds to a VEV-driven deformation where the VEV is related to the temperature.
+We also discuss a black string solution \cite{Deger:1999st}, showing that it corresponds to a VEV-driven deformation where the VEV is related to the mass of the black string.
+We define the $T\bar{T}$ operator \cite{Smirnov:2016lqw} for the exact holographic RG flow through the Brown-York stress-energy tensor and show that the operator is factorized along the flow.
+We also define an effective deformation parameter $\mu$, which depends on the scalar field.